Denmark v Sweden (UEFA Euro 2008 qualifying): To the perpetrator

 The attacker stated in court that he was intoxicated by the consumption of alcohol, to a degree that he could not recall attacking the referee.
 The criminal court dealt out a suspended sentence of 30 days in prison.
 The prosecution appealed to the High Court of Eastern Denmark, which changed the sentence to 20 days, which had to be served.

-The DBU first decided to sue the man for the commercial damage should Danish disqualification be confirmed.
+The DBU first decided to sue the man for commercial damage should Danish disqualification be confirmed.

 Parken Sport & Entertainment first announced its decision to sue the man for DKK 7,000,000 (€940,000) for loss of ticket sales, and the Danish FA will sue the 29-year-old for DKK 1,900,000 (€255,000).
 That decision was later reverted on the advice of counsel.
-However, following the outcome of the criminal trial against the culprit, both Parken and Danish FA did go through with a law suit against him with those amounts.
+However, following the outcome of the criminal trial against the culprit, both Parken and Danish FA did go through with a lawsuit against him with those amounts.

 Ultimately, only the DBU sued for just over DKK 1.6 million (€215,000).
-The verdict was given on 18 November 2009 in favour of the DBU, but only gave them DKK 900,000 (€120,000), because of the inadequate security at Parken.
+The verdict was given on 18 November 2009 in favour of the DBU, but only gave them DKK 900,000 (€120,000) because of the inadequate security at Parken.
 The FA said it was "very satisfied" with the verdict, while it reportedly "shocked" the perpetrator.
 Following the conviction, the perpetrator and the DBU reached an agreement in which the fine was lowered to DKK 250,000 (€35,000).